 To add a Module, you can either right-click on the canvas or use the right sidebar menu, then choose the desired Module type.

 Notice how the new Module has a number in the upper left corner?
-When you have just created the Module, it will be a negative number.
-After you save it, a positive number will appear.
+When you've just created the Module, it will be a negative number.
+After saving, a positive number will appear.
 We always recommend saving right after creating a Module.

 If you hover your cursor over a Module, a preview of the text within that Module appears.
 You'll also be able to see a number of different functions displayed above the Module.
 The functionalities are as follows: